mlabs-haskell/cardano-open-oracle-protocol/README.md

 direction provided by the [Orcfax](https://www.orcfax.link/about/) oracle project which will implement the COOP on its platform.

-This project was graciously funded from the Cardano Treasury in [Catalyst Fund 8](https://cardano.ideascale.com/c/idea/402572).
+This project was graciously funded by the Cardano Treasury in [Catalyst Fund 8](https://cardano.ideascale.com/c/idea/402572).

 ## Documentation